 Roll the EPDM membrane back in to position immediately whilst the adhesive is STILL WET

 If the adhesive dries out (becomes opaque) before the membrane is relayed then a thin coat can be applied to the back of the MEMBRANE and allowed to dry before installing.
-Apply adhesive to smaller area in hot whether to avoid premature drying.
+Apply adhesive to smaller area in hot weather to avoid premature drying.

 Sweep EPDM Membrane